kittydummy/kittydummy/README.md

 <p align="center"> We're usually offtab/AFK, so don't expect us to reply to you even if you whisper us.
 We probably will be available whenever our friends are around though!
 Our timezone is UTC+0, and we're usually unavailable by 6:00 AM to 4:40 PM, weekdays only, due to work.
 Most of the time we're very tired, but we're always up to talk to our oomfs ^3^
 <h2 align="center">BOUNDARIES</h2>
 <p align="center"> We're a HUGE Lezus and Dummy fictive, we recommend doubles to not interact with us as we will feel very uncomfortable.
-People calling us 'dad' and other variants is okay, as long as it doesn't become unhealthy or parasocial.
-We WILL stop this obehavior when we deem it necessary.
+People calling us 'dad' and other variants is okay, as long as it doesn't become unhealthy and/or parasocial.
+We WILL stop this behavior when we deem it necessary.
 Do not use any feminine terms on us, and are only ever okay if a female alter is present.
 <p align="center">
 <sub>
 To the people who keep bugging us in our strawpage of why we don't talk at first: We don't owe you an explanation and mind your own business, because us not talking isn't killing anyone, okay..?